-Examples of other courses available to the industry are Electrical Safety for Miners, Hoists and Elevators, Instructor Training Workshop (Part 48), Construction and Repairs Safety, Mine Elevator Inspection Program Training, Noise Hazards, Regulation and Control, and Surface Facilities and Coal Preparation.
-In addition, the Academy will frequently furnish additional courses to the industry and interested participants if valid requests are made.
+Examples of other courses available to the industry are Electrical Safety for Miners, Hoists and Elevators, Instructor Training Workshop (Part 48), Construction and Repairs Safety, Mine Elevator Inspection Program Training, Noise Hazards, Regulation and Procedures, and Surface Facilities and Coal Preparation.
+In addition, the Academy will develop and teach additional courses for industry and interested participants if valid requests are made.

-Training activities in the Mine Simulation Laboratory cover mine rescue, firefighting, mine emergency response, simulated inspections, ventilation, roof control, haulage, annual refresher subjects, supervisory training, and mine examination.
+Training activities in the Mine Simulation Laboratory cover mine rescue, firefighting, mine emergency response, simulated inspections, ventilation, roof control, haulage, supervisory training, and mine examination.
 Students come from MSHA, other Federal and state agencies, industry, labor organizations, and international mining delegates.